-My dear friend Frank Sullivan would have been 91 years-old on January 23, 2021.
-And we continue to mourn the death of his lovely wife Marilyn who passed away on January 15, 2020.
+My dear friend Frank Sullivan would have been 94 years-old on January 23, 2024.
+And we miss his lovely wife Marilyn who passed away on January 15, 2020.
 It is still difficult to accept that we have lost both Frank and Marilyn but they left a wonderful legacy and much Aloha.
 And we have the birth of their great-grandson Wyatt Kaiea to celebrate!
 They had an extraordinary life and it is timely to revisit all that they experienced and achieved!

 To say that my pal former Red Sox pitcher Frank Sullivan led an interesting life would be an understatement.
 He traveled the world, practiced with the Boston Celtics, graced the cover of The Saturday Evening Post, and played the Old Course at St. Andrews.
-Fifty-five years ago, he moved to Kauai in the Hawaiian Islands with his great friend, former Red Sox catcher Sammy White.
-Neither Sullivan nor White had ever set foot on Kauai before in his life and Sammy had only stopped by one day for an exhibition game!
+Fifty-eight years ago, he moved to Kauai in the Hawaiian Islands with his great friend, former Red Sox catcher Sammy White.
+Frank had never set foot on Kauai before in his life and Sammy had only stopped by one day for an exhibition game!

 And Frank had a very adventuresome career in the major leagues.
 His first full year in the majors was spent with a 1954 Boston Red Sox team that won only 69 games.
 The team had lost Hall of Fame left fielder Ted Williams when he separated his shoulder in the first hour of spring training.
 Sullivan earned his spot in the starting rotation when All-Star pitcher Mel Parnell had his wrist broken by a pitch thrown by former teammate Mickey McDermott.
 Frank achieved a very respectable 15-12 record for a Red Sox team that had a winning percentage of .448.